BladEvgen/Control-app/README.md

-# DRF-React-Control-personal
+# Control-app

 ## Overview

-DRF-React-Control-personal is a system designed for managing employee attendance, calculating work efficiency, and handling administrative tasks.
+Control-app is a system designed for managing employee attendance, calculating work efficiency, and handling administrative tasks.
 It integrates Django Rest Framework (DRF) on the backend and React on the frontend.

 ## Key Features